-- 1. Create a directory with the following files and subdirectories:

-- FAST_calibration.m

-- branch_calibration.m

-- empty subfolder data

-- subfolder calib_functions that contains the following files:

-- accuracy.m

-- calibrate.m

-- critical shmax.m

-- kratio.m

-- model deviation.m

-- nodes2calibrationpoints.m

-- solve.m

-- write macro.m

-- 2. At least one data record for the S{Hmax} and S{hmin} magnitude is required.
-The data records are assigned in the variable stress_data in FAST_calibration.m.

-- 3. Three test model scenarios with arbitrary but different displacement boundary conditions are required.
-These test model scenarios should be loaded in Tecplot 360 EX and at least S{Hmax}, S{hmin}, S_v, and the azimuth of S{Hmax} need to be computed.
+- 1. Create a directory with the following files and subdirectories: - multistage\calibration.m - empty subfolder data - subfolder calib\functions containing the additionally required Matlab functions. - 2.
+Three test model scenarios of the branch model with arbitrary but different displacement boundary conditions are required.
+These test model scenarios should be loaded in Tecplot 360 EX and at least SHmax, Shmin, Sv, and the azimuth of SHmax need to be computed.
 This is most easily done by the Tecplot 360 EX Add-on GeoStress (Heidbach et al., 2020).
-If these variables are derived by another tool it is imperative that they are named "SHmax", "Shmin", "Sv", and "Shazi" (not case sensitive).
-It is required that the differently sized models are in the same coordinate system and the smaller models extent is covered by the larger model.

-- 4. A .csv file is required which contains all root model nodes and their location.
+If these variables are derived by another tool, it is imperative that they are named "SHmax", "Shmin", "Sv", and "Shazi" (not case sensitive).
+Furthermore, the material ID needs to be available as a variable. - 3.
+A \.csv file is required that contains all root model nodes and their location.
 Four columns are required: Node number, X coordinate, Y coordinate, Z coordinate (see the example file).
-The NODES section of an Abaqus® input file is suitable.

-- 5. The best-fit root model is required to be loaded in Tecplot 360 EX and at least S{Hmax} , S{hmin} , S{v} , and the azimuth of S{Hmax} need to be computed by the Tecplot 360 EX Add-on GeoStress.
-If these variables are derived by another tool it is imperative that they are named "SHmax", "Shmin", "Sv", and "Shazi" (not case sensitive).
+The \NODES section of an Abaqus® input file is suitable. - 4.
+A calibrated 3D geomechanical-numerical model that can be used as root model is required to be loaded in Tecplot 360 EX and at least SHmax, Shmin, Sv, and the azimuth of SHmax need to be computed by the Tecplot 360 EX Add-on GeoStress.
+If these variables are derived by another tool, it is imperative that they are named "SHmax", "Shmin", "Sv", and "Shazi" (not case sensitive).
+Furthermore, a variable that contains the material ID needs to be available.

-5.3 Implementation (branch_calibration.m)
+5.3 Implementation (multistage\calibration.m)

-The calibration of a branch model on stress data provided by another (larger) root model is achieved by the script branch_calibration.m.
-Basically the script works in the same way as the script to calibrate the root model (FAST_calibration.m).
-A schematic overview of the scripts functions and steps is displayed in Fig. 5.3-1.
+The calibration of a branch model on stress data provided by another (larger) root model is achieved by the script multistage\calibration.m.
+Basically the script works in the same way as the script to calibrate the root model (FAST\calibration.m).
+A schematic overview of the script's functions and steps is displayed in Fig. 5.3-1.